-Let’s take a brief look at what you can expect to learn in each lesson within the emerging trends course.
+Let’s take a brief look at what you can expect to learn in each lesson within the Injection Wells and Sustainable Energy Systems course.

 The lesson on subsurface containment discusses the critical aspects of well integrity and subsurface integrity.
-This lesson highlights components such as primary, secondary, and tertiary well control, well construction, and aging well infrastructure.
-Lesson content also includes case studies of several high profile incidents such as the Deepwater Horizon oil spill in the Gulf of Mexico and a natural gas leak in Aliso Canyon near Los Angeles.
+This lesson highlights primary, secondary, and tertiary well control, well construction, mechanical integrity testing, aging well infrastructure and integrated subsurface containment strategies.
+Lesson content also includes case studies of several high-profile incidents such as the Deepwater Horizon oil spill in the Gulf of Mexico and surface expressions in the San Joaquin Valley area of California.

 For more information or any questions, contact TOP Energy Training today.